Giovanna Mezzogiorno: Career

 She was a member of the jury at the Cannes Film Festival in May 2010.
 In January 2011, she was rewarded with the National Society of Film Critics Award for Best Actress 2010 for her role in Vincere.

-In 2017, she appeared in a role of Adriana in a film called Napoli velata.
+In 2017, Mezzogiorno appeared in the role of Adriana in the film called Napoli velata (Naples in Veils).

+Personal life

+On the set of the film Lighter is not Enough (1998) she met Stefano Accorsi, who became her long-time partner.
+On the set of Vincere she met the driver Alessio Fugolo, whom she married in 2009 in Griante in a civil ceremony.
 She has two sons, Leone and Zeno, born 26 August 2011.

-Personal life

-On the set of the film Lighter is not Enough (1998) she met Stefano Accorsi, who became her partner for a long time.
-On the set of Vincere she met the driver Alessio Fugolo, whom she married in 2009 in Griante with a civil ceremony.
-She has two children with him.